daniaki/keggstand/README.rst

    client.relations  # Inspect relations between entries parsed from XML file client.interactions  # DataFrame of interactions with annotated post-translational modifications

-To make a call to the KeggDBLink service you can convert a source database to a target database:
+To make a call to the accession mapping service you can convert a source database to a destination
+database:

 .. code-block::